AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 There is no debate that this notion, on its own, is logically invalid.
 The only way any of this becomes workable is by adding two new ideas: length contraction and time dilation.

-Here is Einstien himself explaining this very problem by imagining what would happen if we were to measure a light beam moving in the same direction as a moving carriage.
+Here is Einstein himself explaining this very problem by imagining what would happen if we were to measure a light beam moving in the same direction as a moving carriage.

 > **The velocity of propagation of a ray of light relative to the
 > carriage thus comes out smaller than c**.